jeffwidman/cqlsh/README.md

 The actual source code is identical to the `cqlsh` `6.0.0` release, except it's now packaged as a module.
 This allows it to be used as a library, not just an executable script.
 It also provides better Windows support.
-Details in https://github.com/jeffwidman/cqlsh/pull/7 by @bshcoening.
+Details in https://github.com/jeffwidman/cqlsh/pull/7 by @bschoening.

 #### 6.0.0 (Aug 3, 2021)